 - Pour the milk into a liquid measuring cup and add the eggs and melted butter.
 Pour the liquid ingredients into the food processor, blender or bowl and process or whisk until the batter is well blended.
 Scrape down the sides once during the mixing process.

-- Heat a medium-sized pan**.
+- Heat a medium-sized pan** over medium heat.
 Once the pan is hot, pour in a bit of melted butter.
 Use a clean rag or paper towel to spread the butter evenly, you don’t need a ton in there.

 - Adapted from King Arthur Flour Whole Grain Baking.